-Venice merchants lived in all the major ports of the Levant and the Republic controlled directly or indirectly several territories along the shores of the Adriatic Sea, so it was not difficult to arrange the gathering and shipment of columns of many different stones, including porphyry (which was regarded as a symbol of power) to decorate St. Mark's entrances.
+Venice merchants lived in all the major ports of the Levant and the Republic controlled directly or indirectly several territories along the shores of the Adriatic Sea, so it was not difficult to arrange the gathering and shipment of columns of many different stones, including porphyry (which was regarded as a symbol of power) to decorate S. Marco.

 The body of St. Mark was not the only relic brought from the Levant.
 In 1125 that of St. Isidore, a IIIrd century martyr, arrived in Venice from Scio (Chios).
-The exterior of the chapel in St. Mark's where St. Isidore was buried, shows the large variety of marbles which were available in Venice.
+The exterior of the chapel in S. Marco where St. Isidore was buried, shows the large variety of marbles which were available in Venice.

 Byzantine (left - Palazzo Barzizza) and early Venetian (right - Palazzo Contarini) windows in two palaces on the Canal Grande

 Late Byzantine emperors had their residence in the Blachernae palaces; although these buildings are almost lost, nevertheless it is still possible to see the narrow windows which the Venetians copied in their early palaces.
 Later on the contact with Gothic art led to modifying the top of the windows, but not the practice of placing them in a row.

 Windows of Palazzo Ducale (left) and Ca' Pesaro (right)

 The simple design of the first Venetian windows evolved into a very elaborate one.
 Even when Renaissance patterns prevailed, the practice of placing windows one next to the other was maintained.

 Venice and the Levant - Page one - The Early Days